Jeff Jagodzinski

-Jeff Jagodzinski (born October 12, 1963) is an American football coach and former player.
+Jeff Jagodzinski (born October 12, 1963) is an American football coach and former player who is currently the Tight ends coach for the Louisville Kings of the United Football League (UFL).
 He was previously the offensive coordinator at Georgia State University.
 Jagodzinski served as he head football coach at Boston College in 2007 and 2008, leading the Eagles to a record of 20–8 and consecutive appearances in the ACC Championship Game.
 In 2010, he was the head coach of the United Football League's Omaha Nighthawks.

 Playing career and family

 A graduate of the University of Wisconsin–Whitewater, Jagodzinski played college football there, starting three years at fullback.
 He was all-conference at West Allis Central High School in Wisconsin.

 Coaching career

 Early coaching experience

 Jagodzinski began his coaching career as the running back coach for the University of Wisconsin–Whitewater in 1985.
 He was the offensive line coach for Northern Illinois University in 1986.
 He held a Graduate Assistant position with LSU from 1987 through 1988.
 In 1989, he became the tight ends/assistant offensive line coach for East Carolina University and remained in that position until 1996.
 In 1997 and 1998 he served as the offensive coordinator/offensive line coach at Boston College.